The Padisah's Youngest Daughter and Her Donkey-Skull Husband: Eşmanip (Afyon)

-In a Turkish tale titled Eşmanip, a childless old cowherd has no son.
+In a Turkish tale collected by Muhsine Helimoğlu Yavuz with the title Eşmanip, a childless old cowherd has no son.
 His wife sights a donkey foal and prays to have a son like that young animal.
 Eventually, she gives birth to a donkey colt.
 One day, he begins to talk and asks his parents to take him to school for his lessons.
 Years later, when the donkey son is twenty years old, he asks his parents to court the padishah's daughter, and gives his mother a bag of gold.
 The woman goes to the padishah and explains her son's proposal.
 The padishah agrees, but asks for some tasks first: first, raze the mountain near the palace; next, build a palace on its place and a garden with fruits and blooms, despite being winter - each of tasks given a 40 days' time for completion.
 Eşmanip fulfills the tasks, for he is the sultan of the jinns, and commands his servants, demons and djinns, do it for him.
 He then marries the princess and, on the wedding night, takes off his donkeyskin to become a handsome youth, then puts on the skin in the morning.
 Time passes, and the padishah invites his daughter and son-in-law for a meal.
 Eşmanip takes off the donkeyskin and comes to dinner in human form.
 On the same occasion, the princess tells her mother about her husband's secret, and the queen urges her daughter to burn the animal disguise.
-The princess does it, Eşmanip turns into a dove and flies away.
+The princess does it, Eşmanip admonishes his wife for doing it, saying she will only find him in the land of the djinn, turns into a dove and flies away.
 The princess goes after him with two bags of gold and a horse.
 She reaches a city and, on not finding him, builds a bakery and offers bread to people, asking them about Eşmanip.
+Failing that, she builds a second bakery in search of information, but no one seems to know her husband's location.
 Even after she sells her mount to continue her journey, she cannot seem to find him, until she sights a house in a meadow with a garden nearby.
 The princess plucks an apple from a tree, and the trees chastise her, mentioning the name of Eşmanip.
 The princess knows she is close, and finds some djinn girls working in the garden, who take her in as night falls.
 The princess is hired as their cook.
 Months later, she prepares some soup for Eşmanip and drops his ring inside it.
 Eşmanip recognizes his wife's ring and they reunite.
 He then sends for his subjects and places them under a forty day sleeping cycle, so the couple will seize the opportunity to escape.
 The couple take a magic jug, a magic comb and a magic mirror, then make their escape.
 After their forty day cycle, the djinns realize Eşmanip is gone and taken the cook with him, then chase after the couple.
 On the road, the couple notice their pursuers are closing in and throw behind them the objects they brought with them: the jug creates a vast sea, the comb a forest, and the mirror a field of glass shards.
 Eşmanip and the princess return safely to the padishah's kingdom and remarry.
+According to Yavuz, the tale was collected from a fifty-two-year old informant named Yılmaz Gürkan, in Sandikli, Afyon province, who heard it from his uncle.